SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.en.md

 ## none

-When set to **none** selenium only waits until the initial page is downloaded.
+When set to **none** Selenium WebDriver only waits until the initial page is downloaded.

 {{< code-tab >}}
   {{< code-panel language="java" >}}